The government, in partnership with the pensions industry, is to trial a new initiative designed...

 Company directors are responsible for the management of their companies.
-They must act in a way most likely to promote the success of the business and benefit its shareholders.
+They must act honestly and promote the success of the business and benefit its shareholders.
 They also have responsibilities to the company’s employees, its trading partners, and the state.

-As a director, you need wide powers to help you promote the company.
+As a director, you have wide powers to help you promote the company.
 However, you face serious penalties if you abuse those powers or use them irresponsibly.

 1. Appointing directors